Vector search

 You can also run Memgraph’s CLI, mgclient, directly from the Memgraph MAGE Docker container.

-After Memgraph MAGE and Lab have been started, head over to the Query execution tab in Memgraph Lab and run the following query to inspect vector index:
+After Memgraph MAGE and Lab have been started, head over to the Query execution tab in Memgraph Lab and run the following query to create vector index:

 CALL vector_search.show_index_info() YIELD * RETURN *;